tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Global Named Path Constraints

-This example uses the YANG data model to create a 'named path constraitnt' that can be reference by TE tunnels.
+This example uses the YANG data model to create a 'named path constraitnt' that can be reference by TE Tunnels.
-The path constraint, in this case, limits the TE tunnel hops for the computed path.
+The path constraint, in this case, limits the TE Tunnel hops for the computed path.

 ~~~
 POST /restconf/data/ietf-te:te/globals/named-path-constraints HTTP/1.1